simongonzalez/Digital_Transport/README.md

 This can be used if the app cannot be run from the server.
 If this is the case, the app can be run from locally installed files.

+## The challenge

+### Mental Health Aspect
+Data from the mental health shows that Canberrans highly value the ACT is a good place to live (86%) and that local areas have a high level if liveability (88%).
+This shows that if there are more ways to make public spaces more accessible, this will help Canberrans to improve their chances of experiencing more the city and its surroundings.

+On the other hand, the data shows that living in post pandemic world has affected our mental health.
+It shows that 21% are experiencing loneliness and 11% struggling with social connections.
+These statistics show that it is necessary to create more opportunities of connection and social interaction.
+For this reason, one efficient way is to make public spaces, especially in nature, like playgrounds, nature parks, lakes, etc, more accessible.
+In this way, it helps people connecting but also allows people be more scattered and not overcrowding smaller spaces.

+### Vehicles and Zero Emissions
+The data explored in the Transport across time shows that there is a small, yet relevant trend, of people slowly trying to go into more environmentally friendly options.
+Another assessment of the data, shows that people rely heavily on public transportation to go to places.
+This suggests that people can use more public transportation if this allows a more efficient way of taking care of pour environment.

+## A solution
+Since Public Transport plays such a important role in our community, we propose that bus stops do not function just as transitions points from places, but also places from where passengers can have more information accessible to open and public places nearby.

+Public transport routes go across all the veins and arteries of our city.
+We can then maximize this by connecting people to places they might not even know exist.
+This requires, not a change on the physical infrastructure, but rather a digital infrastructure.
+For this, we can also maximise the fact that Canberrans have easy access to networks in which tools like the ones here presented can be made accessible.

+This is why we have designed and put together this tool.
+This is a functional prototype of the power and reach that public transformation can have in a post pandemic world, keeping up with the new technological advances available at our fingertips.

 ## Data sources
 This tool drew data from different publically available sources.